 In the summer of 1927, a mile-long steel bridge was opened spanning the Niagara River, connecting Buffalo, New York and Fort Erie, Ontario—about 20 klicks upriver from Niagara Falls.
 Commemorating the achievement of 100 years of (mostly) cordial relationships between the US and Canada, this structure was dubbed the Peace Bridge.

-Building on that heritage 86 years later, I’m writing to celebrate a new partnership between the Fellowship for Intentional Community (the US-based publishers of this magazine) and the Tamarack Institute (dedicated to eliminating poverty in Canada).
+Building on that heritage 86 years later, I’m writing to celebrate a new partnership between the Foundation for Intentional Community (the US-based publishers of this magazine) and the Tamarack Institute (dedicated to eliminating poverty in Canada).
 Think of it as a virtual peace bridge.

 Our partnership with the Tamarack Institute started with a couple of phones calls in the spring of 2012, and ultimately led to their sponsorship of the Summer 2013 issue of Communities (#159), on the theme of Community Wisdom for Everyday Life.
 It was a good fit for Tamarack because they’ve come to appreciate that you cannot end poverty without the engagement of healthy communities, and a central part of Communities’ editorial mission is chronicling what is being learned about how to build and sustain vibrant communities.
 (It’s not accidental that the subtitle on our masthead is Life in Cooperative Culture.)